fingerskier/manthra/README.md

 # Manthra

+Reading maketh a full man; speaking a ready man; writing, an exact man.
+(Francis Bacon)

 "Do the difficult things while they are easy and do the great things while they are small.
 A journey of a thousand miles must begin with a single step."